Mbarara City FC: 2018/19 Uganda Premier League Season

 Mbarara City were excluded from the Uganda Premier League at the start of the season, after failing a ground inspection, but appealed the exclusion and were reinstated.
 Mbarara City were on top of the standings just after eight games with sixteen points.
 Paul Mucurezi scored the only goal against Bul to take Mbarara City to the top of the table for the first time in history.
 Mbarara City won its first four home games, a club record.
 Their first round match was rescheduled after they moved to the Kavumba recreation ground.
 Mbarara City played 3 matches at Kavumba and won all of them (Mbarara City 3-1 Express, Mbarara City 2-0 Maroons & Mbarara City 2-1 Villa).
 The club has since returned to Kakyeka stadium in Mbarara.

+2019 - 2020 Premier League Season

+During the 2019-2020 season, Mbarara City FC participated in the Uganda Premier League.
+The season was impacted by the COVID-19 pandemic, which led to an early conclusion on May 20, 2020.
+By that time, Mbarara City FC had played 24 matches, achieving 9 wins, 6 draws, and 9 losses and finishing in 7th place with 33 points.